mochabyte0x/mochabyte0x.github.io/_posts/2025-06-11-Evade-Modern-AVs-in-2025.md

 - A pointer to a handle of the newly created process
 - A pointer to a handle to the processes thread

-But wait, we’re actually not using `CREATE_SUSPENDED` Flag.
+But wait, we’re actually not using the `CREATE_SUSPENDED` flag during the process creation.
 Instead, we're creating the process in a *debugged* state.

 ```c
 // This is the function cCPAu (API Hashing) from inject.c